 Organising for a conference is a bit like making a large purchase.
-You do your research, ask people who can help and enlist the help of a fried or two, Once you have your new pride and joy you treat it gently before it becomes part of the furniture and you can look back on a satisfying purchase that suits all the people who will use it.
+You do your research, ask people who can help and enlist the help of a friend or two, Once you have your new pride and joy you treat it gently before it becomes part of the furniture and you can look back on a satisfying purchase that suits all the people who will use it.

-In the early stages we were uncertain about the number of delegates who would come if we held the conference in the north east of England.
+In the early stages, we were uncertain about the number of delegates who would come if we held the conference in the north east of England.
 When registration closed we were delighted to have exceeded our minimum financial target number of 50 adult delegates.

 When the organising team and the trustees arrived in Newcastle the day before the conference we had a preparation meeting to brief everyone on the logistics of the day.